natewinn/natewinn.github.io/_posts/2014-04-15-teamwork-makes-the-dream-work.md

 ## Teammates
 Your "teammates" are those who have set out to accomplish the same exact thing as you.
 My teammates are those who are a part of the spring [Rails cohort](http://theironyard.com/academy/rails-engineering/) at The Iron Yard.
 We are in it together, day in and day out.
 We learn together, work together, and laugh together (which is essential, *trust me*).
 We all live on HipChat, where we can send out a call for help or post some memes for comic relief.
 There are times when you can lift up a fellow teammate teammates and others are accessible to help you understand what they too struggled with.

 No matter what you set out to accomplish, there is always value in building a team that, in turn, can help build you up.
-Setting out to achieve something great?
-Build a great team.
+Setting out to achieve something great? *Build a great team*.